-School Responsibilities:

-Charles Henderson High School will:
+Charles Henderson High School and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Every Student Succeeds Act of 2015 (ESSA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.

+This school-parent compact is in effect during the 2024-2025 school year.
+School Responsibilities

+CHHS will:

+1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's student academic achievement standards as follows: Provide student-focused and data-driven instruction through the assistance of research-based programs and best practices by highly qualified teachers and staff.
+All activities are focused on raising achievements, where a variety of resources and support systems will be provided to ensure student success.

+Hold parent-teacher conferences during which this compact will be discussed as it related to the 2. individual child's achievement.
+Specifically, those conferences will be held:

-- Provide student focused and data-driven instruction through the assistance of research based programs and best practices by highly qualified teachers and staff.
-All activities are focused on raising achievement, where a variety of resources and support systems will be provided to ensure student success. - School-wide parent conferences are scheduled in the fall and spring of the school year.
-Individual teacher/parent conferences will be conducted as requested by the teacher or parent.
-The school will also provide open house opportunities at the beginning of the school year for parents to learn of classroom and school routines and procedures.
-Workshops will also be conducted to help parents learn of curriculum programs and how they may assist their students at home. - Student progress reports are provided to parents during the midpoint of each grading period and online access to grades are provided online via Chalkable on the website. - Parents have formal access to their child's teacher through an appointment during the teacher's planning time, or before or after school hours.
-Parents are encouraged to communicate with the teacher and administration by letter/note, email, or phone call. - The school will use various methods of communication, including social media, to keep parents informed.
+School-wide parent conferences are scheduled in the fall and spring of the school year.
+Individual teacher/parent conferences will be conducted as requested by the parent or teacher.
+The school will also provide open house opportunities at the beginning of the school year for parents to learn about classroom and school routines and procedures.
+Workshops will also be conducted to help parents learn about curriculum programs and how they may assist their students at home.
+Special events such as Parent Teacher Organization meetings, musical programs, awards programs, etc. will be held to encourage parental involvement and to provide recognition to parents and students.

-These include but are not limited to: school/district website, teacher webpages, Facebook, Twitter, School

-Cast phone notifications, Remind text messaging, parent memos, student folders.
+Provide parents with frequent reports on their child's progress.
+Specifically, the school will provide reports

+Student progress reports are provided to parents during the midpoint of each grading period and online access to grades is provided online via PowerSchool on the website.

+Provide parents with reasonable access to staff.
+Specifically, the staff will be available for consultation with 4. parents as follows:

+Parents have formal access to their child's teacher through an appointment during the teacher's planning time, or before or after school hours.
+Parents are encouraged to communicate with the teachers and administration by letter/note, email, or phone call.

-• Provide parents opportunities to volunteer and participate in their child's education.
+Provide parents opportunities to volunteer and participate in their child's class, and to observe 5. classroom activities, as follows: